What is a HomeStyle loan?

 The loan can be used for a primary residence, vacation home or investment property.
 It comes with a fixed or adjustable rate and terms of 15 years or 30 years.
 The cash payout for renovations is not disbursed to the lender; instead, the money is held in escrow and must be used solely for the renovation.

 All renovations must also be permanently attached to the property, and add value to it.
-The renovations must be complete within 12 months of getting the mortgage, and the lender must monitor the job and have all the paperwork that supports the project.
+The renovations must be completed within 12 months of getting the mortgage, and the lender must monitor the job and have all the paperwork that supports the project.

-HomeStyle loan requirements
+HomeStyle loan requirements and rules

+Primary residences of one to four units, one-unit second homes and single-unit investment dwellings, such as co-ops or condos, are all candidates for Fannie Mae HomeStyle loans.
 Manufactured homes are eligible, too, but renovations are capped at 50 percent of the “as-completed” appraised value.

-HomeStyle loans require that renovations be done by approved architects and contractors, who may be asked to provide plans and proposals before the loan is approved.
+Fannie Mae HomeStyle loans require that renovations be done by approved architects and contractors, who may be asked to provide plans and proposals before the loan is approved.
 The aim is to ensure the home improvements are cost-effective, and documentation helps lenders calculate the as-completed value of the property.

 When submitting plans to the lender, contractors must be specific about the project’s timeline.
 Once the work is finished, the lender will hire an appraiser to inspect the home and certify completion before contractors are paid.